11. The Village

 The Industrial Revolution spread throughout New England, and Newtown changed rapidly.
 Downtown became a hub of production, its workshops at first making mostly hats, combs, and buttons.
 But then, 1839 saw the arrival of a miracle product: Charles Goodyear discovered the process of rubber vulcanization, vastly increasing the material’s durability, and giving rise to America’s rubber industry.
 The actual discovery happened in Woburn, Massachusetts — not Sandy Hook, despite local folklore — but one of Goodyear’s nieces did marry a man from Newtown, who in turn established a series of rubber factories at the north end of Sandy Hook, near the old mill, their crankshafts powered by the flow of the Pootatuck River.
 The rubber products flowed out of Newtown, capital flowed in, and the town’s economy swelled.

 The locomotive’s first appearance had not been to bear freight, nor passengers, but to supply the railroad’s construction crew, steadily laying the tracks before them as they crossed New England.
 The railroad’s laborers were mostly from Ireland, and many of them took notice of the quality and abundance of the land around them; longtime Newtown farmers had been giving up their homesteads to seek fortune in the city, in business and manufacturing.
-And already, the rubber factories on the river were being purchased and retrofitted by New York Belting and Packing Company; the company was in need of laborers, to help make a new kind of high-pressure fire hose, necessary to extinguish flames at the top of the era’s new, taller buildings.
+And already, the rubber factories on the river were being purchased and retrofitted by New York Belting and Packing Company; now the factory was in need of laborers, to help make a new kind of high-pressure fire hose, necessary to extinguish flames at the top of the era’s new, taller buildings.

 The Irish came to Newtown in waves, escaping the Great Famine that was ravaging their homeland.
 They brought with them a different way of life, and the town changed around them as their ranks grew; Newtown’s first Roman Catholic Church was organized on August 1, 1859, when the Reverend Francis Lenihan began conducting mass out of an old Universalist temple, just north of the town crossroads.
 Its cemetery is still marked by the names of soldiers from the 1860s, each representing Newtown’s sacrifices in the Civil War: men that had followed the flow of arms from Colt’s factories in Connecticut, down to quell the southern rebellion.